jseidl/hass-magic_areas/README.md

 ---

-Enjoy smarter automations — and lights that finally understand you're still in the room ✨
+Enjoy smarter automations — and areas that finally understand you're still in the room ✨

 ***